Barium

-Barium is a chemical element with the symbol Ba and atomic number 56.
+Barium is a chemical element; it has symbol Ba and atomic number 56.
 It is the fifth element in group 2 and is a soft, silvery alkaline earth metal.
 Because of its high chemical reactivity, barium is never found in nature as a free element.

-The most common minerals of barium are baryte (barium sulfate, BaSO4) and witherite (barium carbonate, BaCO3).
-The name barium originates from the alchemical derivative "baryta", from Greek βαρὺς (barys), meaning 'heavy'.
+The most common minerals of barium are barite (barium sulfate, BaSO4) and witherite (barium carbonate, BaCO3).
+The name barium originates from the alchemical derivative "baryta" from Greek βαρὺς (barys), meaning 'heavy'.
 Baric is the adjectival form of barium.
 Barium was identified as a new element in 1772, but not reduced to a metal until 1808 with the advent of electrolysis.

 Barium has few industrial applications.
 Historically, it was used as a getter for vacuum tubes and in oxide form as the emissive coating on indirectly heated cathodes.
 It is a component of YBCO (high-temperature superconductors) and electroceramics, and is added to steel and cast iron to reduce the size of carbon grains within the microstructure.
 Barium compounds are added to fireworks to impart a green color.
 Barium sulfate is used as an insoluble additive to oil well drilling fluid.
 In a purer form it is used as X-ray radiocontrast agents for imaging the human gastrointestinal tract.
 Water-soluble barium compounds are poisonous and have been used as rodenticides.

 Characteristics

 Physical properties

 Barium is a soft, silvery-white metal, with a slight golden shade when ultrapure.
 The silvery-white color of barium metal rapidly vanishes upon oxidation in air yielding a dark gray layer containing the oxide.
 Barium has a medium specific weight and high electrical conductivity.
 Because barium is difficult to purify, many of its properties have not been accurately determined.

-At room temperature and pressure, barium metal adopts a body-centered cubic structure, with a barium–barium distance of 503 picometers, expanding with heating at a rate of approximately 1.8×10^-5/°C. It is a very soft metal with a Mohs hardness of 1.25.
+At room temperature and pressure, barium metal adopts a body-centered cubic structure, with a barium–barium distance of 503 picometers, expanding with heating at a rate of approximately 1.8×10^-5/°C. It is a soft metal with a Mohs hardness of 1.25.
 Its melting temperature of 1000 K is intermediate between those of the lighter strontium (1050 K) and heavier radium (973 K); however, its boiling point of 2170 K exceeds that of strontium (1655 K).
 The density (3.62 g/cm3) is again intermediate between those of strontium (2.36 g/cm3) and radium (≈5 g/cm3).